NolanSmyth/pklshop/README.md

 To see a more complete analysis in action, check out the [examples](https://github.com/NolanSmyth/pklshop/tree/main/examples).
+You can see all the available functionality by looking at the [notebooks](https://github.com/NolanSmyth/pklshop/tree/main/nbs)
 Also check out Connor and [this](https://github.com/conner-mcnicholas/pickleball_analysis/) analysis by conner-mcnicholas on timeout momentum!